Thothius/roomian-realms/README.md

 ## What's New in Version 0.4

 ### Comprehensive Religious Framework
-- Expanded lore for all four deities (Athuri, Aminion, Crator, Shmalor)
+- Expanded lore for all five deities (Athuri, Aminion, Crator, Shmalor, God Emperor)
 - Detailed connections between races and their patron deities
 - Enhanced temple descriptions and religious practices
 - Sacred rituals and ceremonies for each faith
+- Revealed the true nature of the God Emperor and its relationship with Shmalor

 ### Enhanced Trait System
 - Rebalanced trait distribution across all races